About the SSD you prepare

 Why transfer OS to SSD in Windows 10?

 Windows Operating System (OS ) refers to the environment and command structure within which we can run programs, play games, watch movies, etc, and it is installed on C drive in most cases.
 However, moving OS to SSD usually does not mean moving only C drive to SSD especially when there are many other boot-related partitions such as EFI system partition and System Reserved partition.

 Some users prefer the arrangement of SSD for OS and HDD for storage to fully take advantage of each sort of hard drive.
 They clone OS to SSD in order to:

 Save time and effort.
 For most of the users, it is a big project to migrate OS by reinstalling the operating system, system settings, updates, drivers, and some other necessary applications.
 By contrast, OS clone is time-saving and labor-saving.

 Increase space for operating system.
 The low disk space error would prompt when there is insufficient space for running programs.
 OS migration from small partition to bigger SSD is not a bad choice.

 Upgrade computer’s build.
 In general, the most prevalent reason of copying OS to SSD is to take full use of SSD and gain better performance.

-Once you search on Google, you can find the best solution to transfer OS to SSD is to choose a powerful and reliable migration tool, which can be regarded as a time saver.
+Once you search on Google, you can find the best solution to transfer OS to SSD is to choose a powerful and reliable Windows 10 migration tool, which can be regarded as a time saver.
+This software and stepwise guide will be introduced later.